 So, even though the heyday of horse racing is likely a thing of the past, it’s important to know one’s options in Massachusetts.
-Here are all the details about betting on horse races in the state.
+Here are all the details about betting on horse races in the state, and the top horse betting site and welcome promo — which is a lot like what you see with Massachusetts sportsboook bonuses.

-Yes.
-Like the majority of states in the country, Massachusetts allows its residents to place wagers on horse races through their mobile devices and computers.
-There are several reputable horse racing betting sites in service in the Bay State, and they work nearly identically to the racebooks at Massachusetts off-track betting locations and simulcast facilities.
+Massachusetts residents can place wagers on horse races throughout the world online via their mobile devices or computers.
+There are several online horse racing betting sites available in Massachusetts, and all of them work well.
+They work basically the same as any of the racebooks at Massachusetts off-track betting locations and simulcast facilities, such as Suffolk Downs.

 Betting on horse races is not like wagering on sports or playing games in a casino.
 There’s no all-encompassing “house” that serves as the primary antagonist for all bettors.
 Instead, the system for horse betting is called pari-mutuel wagering, and its structure is most similar to fantasy sports leagues or poker tournaments.